Colby College: Mayflower Hill

 An illustration of the Mayflower Hill campus, circa 1945.

-In 1937, according to master plans drawn up by Jens Fredrick Larson, construction broke ground on Lorimer Chapel, the first building on the new Mayflower Hill campus.
-In 1956, the Maine State Highway Commission diverted the proposed path of Interstate 95 to swing clear of the new campus to the west, and in 1961, Parade magazine called the 24-mile section of I-95 from Augusta to Waterville "America's finest example of a 'driver's road' for scenery, speed, and safety."
-The college began competing athletically with Bowdoin and Bates in the 1940s, and officially joined the two colleges in the Colby-Bates-Bowdoin Consortium in 1965, after the University of Maine increased enrollment and moved to another athletic conference.
-The consortium became an athletic rivalry and academic exchange program.
+In 1937, construction broke ground on Lorimer Chapel according to master plans drawn up by Jens Fredrick Larson.
+It was to be the first building on the Mayflower Hill campus.
+In 1956, the Maine State Highway Commission diverted the proposed path of Interstate 95 to swing clear of the new campus to the west.
+The college began competing athletically with Bowdoin and Bates in the 1940s, and officially joined the two colleges in the Colby-Bates-Bowdoin Consortium in 1965.
+The consortium became both an athletic rivalry and an academic exchange program.